Combatd/Machine-Learning-with-AWS-DeepComposer/README.md

 * Use a model in the AWS DeepComposer console to generate an original musical composition.
 You can choose from jazz, rock, pop, symphony or Jonathan Coulton pre-trained models or you can also build your own custom genre model in Amazon SageMaker.

 * Publish your tracks to SoundCloud or export MIDI files to your favorite Digital Audio Workstation (like Garage Band) and get even more creative.

+## Demo: Compose Music with DeepComposer
+We used a Generative AI Technique to create a Rock Composition based on "Twinkle, Twinkle, Little Star" sample input! ```twinklerockdeepcomposer.midi```